-The tough truth to swallow is that whatever comes out of us IS the “real me.”
+The hard truth is that whatever comes out of us IS the “real me.”
 Kids provoke us.
-And when we’re provoked, we tend to reveal what’s really inside us – especially when the provocateurs are our very own little children.
+And when we’re provoked, the sin in us tends to get revealed – especially when the provocateurs are our very own children.
 What’s revealed is often not a pretty picture as stressed parents feel desperate, and use intimidation, manipulation and anger to regain a sense of control in the situation.
-Although this may work temporarily, it does so at the expense of the parent-child relationship.
+Although this may work temporarily to get kids to comply, it does so at the expense of the parent-child relationship.

 When anger, anxiety and a need to control drive our discipline, we unintentionally communicate to our children that we are not emotionally safe.
 They will self-protect by closing their hearts to us.

 The Heart’s Overflow